sparkflows/writing-new-node/README.md

 * this README file which provides details on configuring and running the server
 * an example node which can be run in Sparkflows

-## Directory Structure
+## Directory Contents

-Below is the directory structure of the files mentioned above.
+Below is the contents of the directory.

-* .../writing-new-node/
     * fire-core-1.3.0.jar : fire core jar which contains the fire Nodes and Workflow engine
     * data/ : sample data files
     * src/main/java/fire/examples/nodes/NodeTestPrintFirstNRows.java
     * src/main/java/fire/examples/workflow/WorkflowTest.java
     * pom.xml
     * README.md

 ## Building